-Soon after the Dade County Security Corporation moved into its new location, its fortunes began to fade.
+Soon after the Dade County Security Corporation moved into its new building its fortunes began to fade.
 The end of the Florida Land Boom in the mid-1920s and the stock market crash of 1929 took a significant financial toll on the company, which shuttered in 1935.
 The Security Building was liquidated and sold at auction in 1940.
 In 1945, Pan American Bank became the next major tenant in the building.
 In 1953, the Metropolitan Bank of Miami took its place.
 In 1962, the Metropolitan Bank was acquired by Capital National Bank, which renamed the structure the Capital Building.
-Capital National Bank, in turn, underwent a series of acquisitions, causing the building to continue changing hands.
-In 1989, the Security Building was added to the National Register of Historic Places and, in 2003, it was designated a city historical site, safeguarding the interior and exterior from any major alterations.
-The building was sold once more and leased to WeWork, a shared office space company, in 2015.
+Capital National Bank in turn underwent a series of acquisitions, causing the building to continue changing hands.
+In 1989, the Security Building was added to the National Register of Historic Places.
+In 2003, it was designated a city historical site, safeguarding the interior and exterior from any major alterations.
+In 2015, the building was sold once more and leased to WeWork, a shared office space company.
 Today the company provides office spaces in the Security Building to a variety of small businesses, start-ups, and freelancers.

 City of Miami Historic Designation Report: Security Building.
 2003.
 Accessed June 23, 2017. https://www.historicpreservationmiami.com/pdfs/security%20bldg.pdf.

 Kallergis, Katherine.
 “WeWork inks lease for entire Security Building in downtown Miami.”
 The Real Deal.
 October 7, 2015.
 Accessed June 23, 2017. https://therealdeal.com/miami/2015/10/07/wework-inks-lease-for-entire-security-building-in-downtown-miami/.